Protesters Flock Awaken Church's First Coronado Service - Coronado Times

 Casting Crowns

-Lead Pastor Jurgen Matthesius delivered a service called “Casting Crowns,” in reference to both Revelation 4:9-11 and to Coronado itself, standing in front of a large crown akin to the city’s logo.
+Lead Pastor Jurgen Matthesius delivered a sermon called “Casting Crowns,” in reference to both Revelation 4:9-11 and to Coronado itself, standing in front of a screen displaying a large crown akin to the city’s logo.

 “And when the living creatures give glory and honor and thanks to Him who sits on the throne, to Him who lives forever and ever,” the verses read, “the twenty-four elders will fall down before Him who sits on the throne, and will worship Him who lives forever and ever, and will cast their crowns before the throne” (New American Standard Bible).